montystoryteller/montystoryteller.github.io/content/english/blog/2026-02-24_sin_eater_crown_sceptre.md

 draft: false
 ---

 Whenever we're in Ross (-on-Wye), I tend to have a pint or two in the Crown & Sceptre in the Market Place, tellin' a tale at the open acoustic Sunday or Thursday sessions if I get a chance.
-(I also try to make the [Forest Folk Club](https://forestfolkclub.com/) sessions - first anf third Sunday, 7.30pm, [Orepool Inn](https://www.orepoolinn.co.uk/)),
+(I also try to make the [Forest Folk Club](https://forestfolkclub.com/) sessions - first and third Sunday, 7.30pm, [Orepool Inn](https://www.orepoolinn.co.uk/)),

 So when I spotted (how did I not think of it before?!) that the pool room at the back was the perfect size for a storytelling show, it felt silly not to chance my arm and ask current landlord Nigel if there was any chance of doing a set there.